 - Further and Higher Education – admissions, attendance, disciplinary issues

-- Universities - admissions, academic and disciplinary disputes.
+- Universities - admissions, academic and disciplinary disputes, including fitness to practice panels.

 - R v Wakefield MDC ex p G ( LTL 30/1/98 : Times, February 10, 1998)